brendanhay/amazonka/README.md

 Usually the easiest is to use `Discover`, which will attempt to read the `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` variables from the environment.
-If either of these variables are not set, `amazonka` will attemp to retrieve IAM profile information from `http://169.254.169.254`.
+If either of these variables are not set, `amazonka` will then attempt to retrieve IAM profile information from `http://169.254.169.254`.

 This allows you to seamlessly move between development environments (where you set the keys)